-In Alpine, El Dorado, San Joaquin, and Stanislaus counties, state law requires children who need hearing aid to be referred to the California Children's Services (CCS) program to decide if the child qualifies for CCS.
+In Alpine, El Dorado, San Joaquin, and Stanislaus counties, state law requires children under 21 years old who need hearing aids to be referred to the California Children's Services (CCS) Program to decide if the child qualifies for CCS.
 If the child qualifies for CCS, CCS will cover the costs for medically necessary hearing aids.
-If the child does not qualify for CCS, we will cover medically necessary hearing aids as part of Medi-Cal coverage.
+If the child does not qualify for CCS, Health Plan will cover medically necessary hearing aids as part of Medi-Cal coverage.

-Hearing aids for members ages 21 and older.
+Hearing aids for members ages 21 and older:

-Under Medi-Cal, we cover the following for each covered hearing aid:
+Under Medi-Cal, Health Plan will cover the following for each covered hearing aid:

-- Ear molds needed for fitting.
+- Ear molds needed for fitting

-- One standard battery package.
+- One standard battery pack

-- Visits to make sure the aid is working right.
+- Visits to make sure the hearing aid is working

+right

-- Visits for cleaning and fitting your hearing aid.
+- Visits for cleaning and fitting your hearing aid

-- Repair of your hearing aid.
+- Repair of your hearing aid

+- Hearing aid accessories and rentals

-Under Medi-Cal, we will cover a replacement hearing aid if:
+Under Medi-Cal, Health Plan will cover a replacement hearing aid if:

-- Your hearing loss is such that your current hearing aid is not able to correct it. - Your hearing aid is lost, stolen, or broken and cannot be fixed and it was not your fault.
-You must give us a note that tells us how this happened.
+- Your hearing loss is such that your current hearing aid is not able to correct it - Your hearing aid is lost, stolen, or broken and cannot be fixed and it was not your fault.
+You must give us a note that tells us how this happened

-For adults ages 21 and older, Medi-Cal does not include:
+For adults ages 21 and older, Medi-Cal does not cover: